Will Insurance Cover My Fertility Treatment? Questions to Ask Your Provider in 2020

 Make sure that by the time you get off the phone with your insurance representative that you are feeling comfortable and understand everything they’ve said.
 You can also request to get the policy in writing.

-It's Time to be Your Biggest Advocate
+2020 is the Time to be Your Biggest Advocate

 Are you ready to speak to someone about your financial options?

 Virginia Hamilton Furnari is RMA of Connecticut’s Brand Specialist and has a background in writing, marketing, and content production.
 In addition to helping mold the RMA of CT brand through blogs, videos, and events, she is also a patient and has undergone many fertility treatments.
 Given her professional and personal involvement in the fertility community, she has immersed her mind, body, and soul in family-building education.